-- 22. Two options can be identified: - Option 1.
+- 23. Two options were identified: - Option 1.
 Apply to EuVECA managers the same rules as those proposed for EuSEF managers. - Option 2.
 Apply to EuVECA managers specific rules on conflicts of interest that may emerge in the management of the companies in the portfolio of the EuVECA.

-- 23. Option 1.
-This option would generate for the EuVECA manager the same costs as the ones generated for the EuSEF managers by the approach described under the previous section. - 24.
+- 24. Option 1.
+This option would generate for the EuVECA manager the same costs as the ones generated for the EuSEF managers by the approach described under the previous section. - 25.
 Option 2.
 As a consequence of the additional requirements, this option is likely to generate slightly higher costs for the EuVECA manager.

-- 25. Option 1.
+- 26. Option 1.
 This option would ensure consistency in the implementation of the conflicts of interest rules of the EuSEF and EuVECA Regulations.
-This is likely to facilitate the operations of managers that manage both types of funds. - 26.
+This is likely to facilitate the operations of managers that manage both types of funds. - 27.
 Option 2.
 The burden generated by this option is proportionate, since the specific obligations can be seen as a mere extension of the requirement of having an appropriate conflicts of interest policy, which in any event the EuVECA manager has to develop and apply.
 The existence of specific rules on conflicts of interest in the management of the EuVECA portfolio companies would ensure that those conflicts of interest would be properly addressed by the manager and, thus, the interest of the EuVECA and its investors would be better protected.

-- 27. Taking into account that the proposal from ESMA is to have similar rules on conflicts of interest for the EuSEF and EuVECA managers, the considerations made in the previous section apply here. - 28.
+- 28. Taking into account that the proposal from ESMA is to have similar rules on conflicts of interest for the EuSEF and EuVECA managers, the considerations made in the previous section apply here.
+As in the previous case, no relevant input was received on this point in the consultation. - 29.
 Concerning the issue of whether to propose specific rules for the management of conflicts of interest that could be generated in the management of the EuVECA portfolio companies, option 2 looks more appropriate.
 This option is preferable because it would ensure a better management of those conflicts and, thus, the interests of the EuVECA and the investors would be better safeguarded.